aldebarankwsuperrr/KTP-Data-Extractor/README.md

 - **Automatic KTP Detection**: Detects KTP area from an image, even when it’s not perfectly aligned.
 - **Oriented Bounding Box (OBB) Detection**: Accurately determines the orientation and corners of the KTP in the image.
-- **OCR with Donut🍩 Model**: Extracts text information (name, ID number, birthdate, etc.) from the KTP image.
+- **Document Parsing with Donut🍩 Model**: Extracts text information (NIK, gender, and religion) from the KTP image.
 - **Streamlit Web Interface**: Intuitive and user-friendly web interface for uploading KTP images and viewing extracted data in real-time.
 - **GPU Support**: Supports GPU acceleration for fast inference on large datasets.